the-data-center/Who-Lives/WhoLivesMarkdown.md

 </div>

-The number of Hispanics in the New Orleans metro has grown every year since 2006.
-Indeed, while the overall metro population has grown 4 percent since 2010, the Hispanic population has grown 62 percent such that Hispanics account for 118 percent of the metro’s population growth since 2010.
+The number of Hispanics in the New Orleans metro has grown every year since Hurricane Katrina.
+From 2010 to 2020, the Hispanic population accounted for the majority of the metro area’s growth, increasing by 53,874, while the total population increased by 81,979.
+Since 2020, the overall population declined but the Hispanic population continued to grow.
+From 2020 to 2023, the metro area gained another 2,843 Hispanic residents while losing a total of 34,097 residents.

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/hispanpopyear-1.png" style="display: block; margin: auto;" />

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

-**Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000, 2010, Intercensal Estimates 2006-2009, and Population Estimates 2011-2023.</p>
+**Source**: The Data Center analysis of U.S. Census Bureau data from Census 2000, 2010, and Population Estimates 2020 and 2023.</p>
 </div>

 Hispanic is an umbrella term comprising multiple nationalities and